palkan/action_policy/docs/quick_start.md

 The core component of Action Policy is a _policy class_.
 Policy class describes how you control access to resources.

 We suggest that you have a separate policy class for each resource and encourage you to follow the conventions:
-- put policies into `app/policies` folder
+- put policies into the `app/policies` folder (when using with Rails);
-- name policies using the corresponding resource name (model name) plus suffix `Policy`, e.g. `Post -> PostPolicy`
+- name policies using the corresponding resource name (model name) with a `Policy` suffix, e.g. `Post -> PostPolicy`;
 - name rules using a predicate form of the corresponding activity (typically, a controller's action), e.g. `PostsController#update -> PostsPolicy#update?`.

- We also recommend to use an application-specific `ApplicationPolicy` with some global configuration to inherit from:
+We also recommend to use an application-specific `ApplicationPolicy` with a global configuration to inherit from:

 ```ruby
 class ApplicationPolicy < ActionPolicy::Base
 end
 ```

-NOTE: it's not necessary to inherit from `ActionPolicy::Base`, you can [construct basic policy](custom_policy.md) choosing only the components you need.
+**NOTE:** it is not necessary to inherit from `ActionPolicy::Base`; instead, you can [construct basic policy](custom_policy.md) choosing only the components you need.

 Consider a simple example: